dougpedersen/CarND-Behavioral-Cloning-P3/writeup_template.md

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-TODO: keras export pic
+Here is a visualization of the architecture from  [the original source](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars) The implemented model differed in that the input plane was 160-95 x 320, instead of 66 x 200.
+I was not able to get the Tensorboard or keras graph visualization working to show the implemented model.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+(note: visualizing the architecture is optional according to the project rubric)

 ![alt text][image1]